 - “Pop” and “soda”— regional variation

-Using concept searching, you can submit a query of any size and return documents that contain the concept the query expresses.
+Using concept searching, you can submit a query that is anywhere between a sentence to an entire document's length and return documents that contain the concept the query expresses.
+Using a single word for a query is not recommended as the results can be broad and unreliable.
 The match isn't based on any one specific term in the query or the document.
 The query and document may share terms, or they may not, but they share conceptual meaning.

 Every term in a conceptual index has a position vector in the concept space.
 Every searchable document also has a vector in the concept space.
 These vectors, when close together, share a correlation or conceptual relationship.
 Increased distance indicates a decrease in correlation or shared conceptuality.
 Two items that are close together share conceptuality, regardless of any specific shared terms.